JGarza189/genome-utilities/Scripts/README.md

 ### deduplicate.fasta.sh

 Processes a concatenated FASTA file by removing duplicate sequences and filters out those with ambiguous or missing nucleotides.
-Additionally, this script parses out the entire sequence in 10 bp chunks.

 #### Usage: